 - Reflect on and articulate how you used your knowledge and skills, how you gained new knowledge and skills, and how “theory and practice” work together.

-The Graduate School of Engineering placed over 200 students with some of the most sought after technical skills in positions nationally during 2015 academic year.
+The Graduate School of Engineering placed nearly 800 students with some of the most sought after technical skills in positions globally during the 2017 academic year.
 We have a team that prepares students for cooperative education experience through resume building, developing interview skills and guiding professional development.

 Please review the Eligibility and Requirements to participate in the cooperative education program.

-Multidisciplinary Master’s Co-op Students: For frequently asked questions and to contact us, please visit the Graduate Co-op Support Center.
+Multidisciplinary Master’s Co-op Students: For students majoring in Energy Systems, Engineering Management, Telecommunication Networks, Computer Systems Engineering, and Information Systems.
+For frequently asked questions and to contact us, please visit the Graduate Co-op Support Center.
 To schedule a meeting or to contact your co-op coordinator, please visit here.

 Multidisciplinary Master’s Co-op Faculty Coordinators: